 The next step is to contact your Medicaid plan administrator (you’ll find that number on the back side of your current insurance card) to see what steps are needed to transfer your benefits to Oregon (if that is an option).
 By starting with your current health insurance administrator, you will have clear guidance on how to transfer your insurance (if applicable).
 Be sure to ask about and understand the limitations of using your insurance when you’re back in your home state on holidays or summer breaks.

 If it’s clear that you should apply for the Oregon Health Plan benefit, you may do so on the following website: https://one.oregon.gov/.
 This site also has tools to help you determine if you qualify for coverage.
 Every state has its own criteria for determining eligibility and having Medicaid in a different state does not guarantee that you’ll qualify in the state of Oregon.
-Please note that students with Medicaid coverage from other states are NOT required to switch to Oregon Medicaid.
-They can choose to purchase alternative health insurance coverage from the health insurance marketplace, or enroll in student health insurance, in order to meet the institutional health insurance requirement.
+An alternative to switching Medicaid coverage to Oregon, is to choose to purchase alternative health insurance coverage from the health insurance marketplace or enroll in student health insurance in order to meet the institutional health insurance requirement.